40 Music Books That Musicians Love

 From glam rock and punk to disco, techno, and hip-hop, music helped set the stage for today's conversations about trans rights and recognition of nonbinary and third-gender identities.
 Glitter Up the Dark takes a long look back at the path that led here.

-Scar Tissue far transcends the typical rock biography, because Anthony Kiedis is anything but a typical rock star.
+If you're looking for a book about singers, Scar Tissue far transcends the typical rock biography, because Anthony Kiedis is anything but a typical rock star.
 It is instead a compelling story of dedication and debauchery, of intrigue and integrity, of recklessness and redemption.

 In Blue, Aoki recounts the epic highs of music festivals, clubs and pool parties around the world, as well as the lows of friendships lost to drugs and alcohol, and his relationship with his flamboyant father.